grackle-project/grackle/doc/source/Installation.rst

    .. note::

        If you are building Grackle to be used with a downstream simulation-code, that doesn't mention any preferences about how Grackle is built, you will probably have more luck compiling Grackle as a shared library.

+   It is idiomatic for a given CMake build to just compile Grackle as either a static or shared library, not both (you usually just need one).
+   But if you must have both, see :ref:`this section <cmake_shared_and_static>`.

 3. Compile and install grackle.